taniacsilva/Churn_Prediction/README.md

 In this project I created a model to identify customers that are likely to churn or stoping to use a service.
 The dataset used was obtained from [kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

+The ML strategy applied to approach this problem is binary classification, which for one instance can be expressed as:

+$g(x_i)=y_i$

+Where, $y_i$ is the model's prediction and belongs to {0,1}, being 0 the negative value or no churning, and 1 the positive value or churning.
+The output corresponds to the likelihood of churning.

+With this project, I aim to build a model with historical data from customers and assign a score of the likelihood of churning.

 I have followed the following steps:

 * 👀 Prepare data

-Main Conclusions : This step included read the data with pandas, look at the data, make columns names and values look uniform, check if all the columns read correctly and check if the churn variable needs any preparation.
+Main Conclusions : This step included data obtention and some procedures of data preparation, namely look at the data, make columns names and values look uniform, check if all the columns read correctly and check if the churn variable needs any preparation.

 * 🐱‍👤 Setting up the validation framework (split between train, validation and test)